ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ### DataTime Serialization with Specific Formating

-It's very straight forward to add a time attribute when manually compiling a XML file (thanks Stefan for throwing that in...):
+It's very straight forward to add a UTC-style time attribute when manually compiling a XML file (thanks Stefan for throwing that in...):

 From Dr. Stefan Profanter's animal type tutorial:
 ```XML
 TargetPublicationDate="2019-04-01T00:00:00Z"
 ```
-This can be achieved using an XMLSerializer by extending
+This is not easy using straight forward XML Serialization, but can be achieved by extending the partial ModelDesign.cs class (Prof. Postol - your ModelDesign.cs class is not partial, so this won't work with your nuget package):

 ```C#
 // we can extend the partial ModelDesign class to include a String attribute for our DateTime field